saivarunkotha/customer-churn-prediction/README.md

 ## Key findings

 - **26.5% churn rate** — moderate class imbalance addressed with balanced class weights
-- **Month-to-month customers** churn at 3x the rate of two-year contract customers
+- **Month-to-month customers** churn at 3x the rate of 2 year contract customers
-- **Newer customers churn more** — the first 12 months are the highest-risk period
+- **Newer customers churn more** — the first 12 months are the highest risk period
 - **Satisfaction score is the #1 predictor** — customers scoring 1-2 are overwhelmingly likely to churn
 - **Referrals signal loyalty** — customers who refer friends almost never churn
 - **Age is not a significant predictor** — churn rate is consistent across all age groups